 April 17, 1924 – Lefty Smith pitched a no-hitter in a 6-0 win over South Carolina.

 1931 – Clemson’s season was cut short due to an outbreak of meningitis on campus in April.
-Clemson finished 6-2.
+Clemson finished the season with a 6-2 record.

 1932 – Legendary Head Football Coach Jess Neely, who coached the Tiger gridders for nine seasons (1931-39), coached his first season as Clemson’s baseball coach.
 He compiled a 67-66-2 (.504) record in seven seasons (1932-38).